 Listed Status: Not listed1 Orchardson Street

-Changed hands and reopened but all old fittings now removed.
-This pub has therefore been re- categorised as Interior Ruined.
+Changed hands and reopened but all old fittings now removed so re- categorised as Interior Ruined.

 The former description is shown below.
 The accompanying photographs show the interior before the work took place.